DBYardstick/TPC-C/README.md

 either.
 The serialization and deserialization of user-defined types consumes CPU which can be put to better use.

 	TODO: The code currently in place violates both the above decisions, for lack of time.
 Fix code to adhere to the above two decisions.

 9. Use `Repeatable Read` as the default transaction isolation level

 	This is to satisfy the requirements of the TPC-C specification, which requires that the `New Order`, `Payment`, `Delivery` and `Order Status` transactions should have `repeatable read` isolation from each other (see clause 3.4 of the specification for more details).
-Also, the 'Stock Level' transactions are subject to less stringent isolation: `read committed`.
+Also, the `Stock Level` transactions are subject to less stringent isolation: `read committed`.

 	A transaction operating with `repeatable read` isolation may encounter